jeremykendall/php-domain-parser/README.md

 ## Managing the package databases

-Depending on your software the mechanism to store your database may differ, nevertheless, the library comes bundle with a **optional service** which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.
+Depending on your application, the mechanism to store your database may differ, nevertheless, the library comes bundle with a **optional service** which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.

-The interfaces defined under the `Pdp\Storage` storage namespace enable integrating a database managing system and as an example we provided a PHP-FIG PSR interfaces powered managing system.
+The interfaces defined under the `Pdp\Storage` storage namespace enable integrating a database managing system and as an implementation example a PHP-FIG PSR interfaces powered managing system is provided.

-The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List as well as the IANA Root Zone Database using standard interfaces published by the PHP-FIG to improve its interoperability with any modern PHP codebase.
+The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List as well as the IANA Root Zone Database using standard interfaces published by the PHP-FIG.

 ### Instantiate `Pdp\Storage\PsrStorageFactory`